c0pperdragon/C64-Video-Enhancement/README.md

 The test pattern should show some fancy colors and three gradients to test each of the three signal components.
 If the gradients look uneven or have less than 32 different steps each, you probably have some soldering problems in the resistor networks.

+## Contact
+For technical questions and also to share your experience with this modification, please use the issue tracking system of github.
+If you want to receive a set of bare PCBs, please contact me directly at  reinhard.grafl (at) aon.at maybe I will have some to spare.